How Much Microgreens to Eat Per Day?

 You can eat enough microgreens to meet your daily nutritional requirements for vegetables per the Recommended Dietary Allowance (RDA).

-According to the Food and Nutrition Board of the Institute of Medicine, National Academy of Sciences, Dietary Reference Intakes (DRIs) are a set of reference values used to assess nutrient intake of healthy people.
+According to the Food and Nutrition Board of the Institute of Medicine, National Academy of Sciences, Dietary Reference Intakes (DRIs) are a set of reference values used to assess the nutrient intake of healthy people.
 Such values vary by gender and age and include the following:

-- RDA: the average daily intake level sufficient to meet nutritional requirements of 97-98% of healthy people.
+- RDA: the average daily intake level sufficient to meet the nutritional requirements of 97-98% of healthy people.

 - Adequate Intake (AI): a value established when there is insufficient evidence to determine an RDA and set at the value assumed to ensure good nutritional benefit.